ksingla1885/BdayBash/README.md

 BdayBash uses a **Glassmorphic Dark Theme** with vibrant gradients (Pink ↔ Indigo) to create a premium, high-end feel.
 The focus is on **Micro-interactions**—every button click and transition is animated to keep the user engaged.

 ---
-Made with ❤️ by Antigravity
+Made with ❤️ by ketan